About arc42

 Updates the interface to show to the user.

-Takes actions from users received from the web application and data returned by different APIs.
+Takes actions from users received from the web application.

 Receives a query about a theme or category.